giorgioroffo/Infinite-Feature-Selection/README.md

 We evaluate the performance of the proposed approach on features learned by the very deep ConvNet.

 On the PASCAL 2007, we performed an experiment aimed at exploring the performances when spanning the number of features retained from 5% to 100%.
-The idea is tocheckhowmuchdifferenceholdswhenkeepingasmallnumber of features with respect to the whole set.
+The idea is to check how much difference holds when keeping a small number of features with respect to the whole set.

 ![Alternate image text](https://github.com/giorgioroffo/Infinite-Feature-Selection/blob/master/figures/VOC07.png)